-SUMMARY: The proposed M.S. in Homeland Security and Crisis Management Law is designed to enable working professionals with an undergraduate degree "...to gain fluency with legal structures, principles, concepts and modes of analysis to complement and augment their existing specialized professional expertise."
+SUMMARY: The proposed M.S. in Cybersecurity Law is designed to enable working professionals with an undergraduate degree "...to gain fluency with legal structures, principles, concepts and modes of analysis to complement and augment their existing specialized professional expertise."
 The potential student audience is one that is highly qualified in their field, with work experience, seeking a more focused and detailed engagement with the law but who do not wish to pursue a J.D. degree.
 The program, if approved, will be offered as an online degree program, completed on a part-time basis over the course of two years, to serve the needs of the working professional.

-The program builds on the crisis management track in the existing Master of Science in Law (MSL) and coordination with the law school's Center for Heath and Homeland Security.
-The center "...works side-by-side with the nation's top federal, state, and local emergency responders, assisting them in the development of plans, strategies, policies, regulations, and legislation to ensure the safety of citizens in the event of manmade or catastrophic events."
-If the new M.S. in Homeland Security and Crisis Management Law is approved, the residential crisis management track in the MSL program will no longer admit students as of fall 2017.
+The program builds on the cybersecurity track in the existing Master of Science in Law (MSL) and coordination with the law school's Center for Heath and Homeland Security.
+The center "...works side-by-side with the nation's top federal, state, and local emergency responders, assisting them in the development of plans, strategies, policies, regulations, and legislation to ensure the safety of citizens in the event of man-made or catastrophic events."
+If the new M.S. in Cybersecurity Law is approved, the residential cybersecurity track in the MSL program will no longer admit students as of fall 2017.